SaeculumSolutions/Jetpack-CameraX-Android/README.md

 Jetpack-CameraX is simplest way to click and pick image.

 ## :scroll: Description
 JetPack-CameraX helps you add reliable camera to your app quickly.
-It use cameraX library inside.Simple implementation.
+It use cameraX library inside.Simple implementation.Check out [apk](/appdebug.apk).

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->